 Of course you don't have to go backwards to reach your goal, but it is much more efficient in debugging practice.

-With Undo's state-of-the-art process recording technology, you can examine the state of your process at any moment in time, at a granularity of single machine instruction.
+With Undo's software failure replay platform, you can examine the state of your process at any moment in time - at a granularity of single machine instruction.
 This, in turn, brings a paradigm shift in troubleshooting workflow: the reverse debugging.

 How does it work?